Master of Science in Nursing

 - Our electronic application, which students can find on our website at www.brenau.edu/apply;

 - Resume and Personal Statement.

 - Current RN nursing license.
 Fax RN License to the Brenau Admissions Office at (770) 718-5338;

 - Applicants should request a copy of their Official Transcript(s) from all previous institutions.
 Have the transcript(s) sent directly to the Brenau Office of Admissions at 500 Washington Street, SE, Gainesville, GA 30501.

 Applications are evaluated based on all of the admission requirements.
 Brenau may consider an applicant who does not meet [all] stated requirements, but who, in the opinion of the appropriate department, may be a good candidate for admission to the University.
 In such cases an applicant’s credentials will be reviewed by the graduate admissions committee, (based on departmental referral), to determine if the applicant is qualified for admission.

-The Master’s in Nursing Leadership and management, the Master’s in Nursing Education, the Master’s in Nursing Family Nurse Practitioner, and the Doctor of Nursing Practice at Brenau is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/
+The Master’s in Nursing Leadership and management, the Master’s in Nursing Education, and the Master’s in Nursing Family Nurse Practitioner at Brenau are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/